galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

 Simple shelving is a very common technique to create space in your mixes or help certain instruments stand out by making them brighter or darker.

 Some EQs, like the Pultec EQP-1A pictured below, LIMIT your choices of frequencies for shelving. **Limited choices can be a great thing**.
-In the bottom left corner the knob that is labled "LOW FREQUENCY" gives you 4 choices, 20hz, 30hz, 60hz, 100hz, to boost or attenuate.
+In the bottom left corner the knob that is labled "LOW FREQUENCY" gives you 4 choices, 20hz, 30hz, 60hz, 100hz, to boost(turn up) or attenuate(turn down).
 These old EQs are famous and still used today because they consistently get great results.

 **TIP for Logic X Users**: Logic has these simpler EQs built in.
 In your plugins go to EQs -> Vintage EQs and give them a try.